Curated by Francesca Bertolotti-Bailey and Lauren Mackler

 About the public program

-The Conscientious Objector is commissioned by the City of West Hollywood’s WeHo Arts Program with the support and collaboration of the MAK Center for Art and Architecture, Korea Foundation, The Serving Library, Arts Council England, the Cultural Services of the French Embassy, Karyn Kohl and Silas Dilworth, Dan Avchen, Liverpool Biennial of Contemporary Art, FACT (Foundation for Art and Creative Technology), kaufmann repetto, Galerie Buchholz, Kristina Kite Gallery, Blum&Poe, and David Kordansky Gallery.
+The Conscientious Objector was commissioned by the City of West Hollywood’s WeHo Arts Program with the support and collaboration of the MAK Center for Art and Architecture, Korea Foundation, The Serving Library, Arts Council England, the Cultural Services of the French Embassy, Karyn Kohl and Silas Dilworth, Dan Avchen, Liverpool Biennial of Contemporary Art, FACT (Foundation for Art and Creative Technology), kaufmann repetto, Galerie Buchholz, Kristina Kite Gallery, Blum&Poe, and David Kordansky Gallery.

 About Public Fiction